Richard-Burd/Richard-Burd.github.io/_portfolio/executive.md

 ---

 # Conceptual Modeling
-Below is an example of a conceptual model.&nbsp;  Conceptual models have been popular in academia for half a century and are now being used in the business world as well.&nbsp;  They illustrate the relationships between variables in a complex system without necessarily quantifying any of those variables, and often serve as a stepping stone to building [financial models](https://en.wikipedia.org/wiki/Financial_modeling){:target="_blank"} and other business intelligence tools.&nbsp;  Conceptual models clarify trade-offs between competing priorities of engineers, sales representatives, and business developers so that stakeholders gain a 'satellite view' of the situation.
+Below is an example of a conceptual model.&nbsp;  Conceptual models have been popular in academia for half a century and are now being used in the business world as well.&nbsp;  They illustrate the relationships between variables in a complex system without necessarily quantifying any of those variables, and often serve as a stepping stone to building [financial models](https://en.wikipedia.org/wiki/Financial_modeling){:target="_blank"} and other business intelligence tools.&nbsp;  Conceptual models clarify trade-offs between competing priorities for engineers, sales representatives, and business developers so that stakeholders gain a 'satellite view' of the situation.

 [
 ![a conceptual model of the DoD tactics problem](https://i.imgur.com/nz6OLod.jpg) ](https://drive.google.com/file/d/1rfocN4U9ryb-f-Bcz8MBOomwHPrF6QAI/view?usp=sharing){:target="_blank"}

-The conceptual model above explains the problem of adhering to Department of Defense (DoD) doctrine when training ground forces for a combat deployment.&nbsp;  In 2012, the DoD's Army Infantry doctrine called for several troop movements to be used in Afghanistan such as the [squad column](https://www.globalsecurity.org/military/library/policy/army/fm/3-21-9/chap3.htm#fig3-10){:target="_blank"} with [fireteam wedges](https://en.wikipedia.org/wiki/Flying_wedge){:target="_blank"}.&nbsp; While this formation theoretically provided the best chances for victory in a firefight, it led to confusion on foot patrols as Soldiers lost sight of one another among crop fields and other obstacles.&nbsp;  In several instances, Soldiers ended up lost and unaccounted for which in turned spawned rescue operations to go find them!&nbsp;
+The conceptual model above explains the problem of adhering to Department of Defense (DoD) doctrine when training ground forces for a combat deployment.&nbsp;  In 2012, the DoD's Army Infantry doctrine called for several troop movements to be used in Afghanistan such as the [squad column](https://www.globalsecurity.org/military/library/policy/army/fm/3-21-9/chap3.htm#fig3-10){:target="_blank"} with [fireteam wedges](https://en.wikipedia.org/wiki/Flying_wedge){:target="_blank"}, and while this formation theoretically provided the best chances for victory in a firefight, it led to confusion on foot patrols as Soldiers lost sight of one another among crop fields and other obstacles.&nbsp;  In several instances, Soldiers ended up lost and unaccounted for which in turned spawned rescue operations to go find them!&nbsp;

 This angered top brass who ordered their patrols to use a much simpler [file formation](https://www.globalsecurity.org/military/library/policy/army/fm/3-21-9/chap3.htm#fig3-9){:target="_blank"} instead, and while this enabled Soldiers to easily follow the person in front of them without becoming disoriented, it made returning fire to the enemy much more difficult and lead to confusion in firefights.&nbsp;

 In order to prevent these circumstances, Army leaders could use the diagram above as follows:
-1. Assess how far above or below the Army average their group of Soldiers are in terms of motivation to learn & discipline (***v***)
+1. Assess how far above or below the Army average their particular group of Soldiers are in terms of both motivation to learn, as well as overall discipline (***v***)
 2. Based on ***v***, estimate the time they need (***x***) to reach their end goal of ***p***.
 3. Knowing roughly how much time ***p*** will require, determine where they will *really* end up at the end of their allotted time in the training calendar (***t***)
 4. Given that ***t*** is probably not going to be a good place to be in terms of combat effectiveness, what modifications (to the DoD doctrine) could be made such that the group is combat effective to the level of ***u***, which is *some* level of effectiveness greater than ***t***